ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-9-Math.rst

 Other Math functions that you can use are:

-- int abs(int) : Returns the absolute value of an int value (which just removes any negative signs).
+- int abs(int) : Returns the absolute value of an int value (which is the value of a number without its sign, for example Math.abs(-4) = 4).

 - double abs(double) : Returns the absolute value of a double value.